waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 ## Restricted access files

-While almost all Sage data is open, some types of data requires a written Data Use Agreement for access.
+While almost all Waggle data is open, some types of data requires a written Data Use Agreement for access.
 This includes raw image and audio data taken from certain locations.
 Please [contact us](mailto:support@sagecontinuum.org) if you are interested in access.
 The sensor log (see Query API) contains references to both restricted and unrestricted files.
 Downloading restricted files without authorization will return a `401 Unauthorized`.

 ## Data Bundles